nikaalinejad/WebDev_Lab6/README.md

 https://nikaalinejad.github.io/WebDev_Lab6/

-Followed the guidelines based on the lab requirements.
+The website follows the guidelines based on the lab requirements.